 The majority of financial aid available to students is provided by the federal government and is called Federal Student Financial Aid (FSA) and is administered by the U.S. Department of Education (USDOE).
-This includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Stafford Loans, Federal Parental Loans to Undergraduate Students (PLUS), and Federal Work- Study (FWS).
-Academy also utilizes alternate source funding provided by the institution or private agencies.
+This includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Stafford Loans, Federal Parental Loans to Undergraduate Students (PLUS), and Federal Work-Study (FWS).
+Academy also utilizes alternate source funding provided by private agencies.
 Alternate source loans enable the student to contribute to his/her education while in Academy.

-The primary responsibility for meeting the costs of education rests with the individual student and their families.
+The primary responsibility for meeting the costs of education rests with the individual student and his/her family.
 All financial aid is awarded on the basis of need, regardless of sex, age, race, color, religion, creed or national origin.
 Need is defined as the difference between the Cost of Attendance (COA) for one academic year and the amount a student's family can be reasonably expected to contribute to this cost of education for the same period calculated as the Expected Family Contribution (EFC).

 Sallie Mae is the only Private Education Lender that offers loans to our students.
 Sallie Mae’s interest rates vary from LIBOR+7.75 - 11.75%, based on the credit-worthiness of the applicant.
 Students are encouraged to inquire with their banks.
 If students are aware of any other lenders, they are encouraged to inform us.

 Cost of Attendance